-The negotiations also resulted in an agreement on the key elements necessary for a future macroeconomic adjustment programme, which included the provision of financial assistance to the Republic of Cyprus of up to EUR 10 000 million.
+The negotiations also resulted in an agreement on the key elements necessary for a future macroeconomic adjustment programme, which includes the provision of financial assistance to the Republic of Cyprus of up to EUR 10 000 million.
 The programme aimed to address the exceptional economic challenges that Cyprus is facing and to restore the viability of the financial sector, with a view to restoring sustainable economic growth and sound public finances in the coming years.
 Cyprus successfully exited the programme in March 2016.

-The above had a significant impact on the labour market in Cyprus, characterised mainly by a decrease in the salaries and other benefits of public and private-sector employees as well as a dramatic increase in unemployment rates, which reached an all-time high of 16.70% in October 2013, a 13.7 percentage point increase in relation to the 3.0% of March 2002.
+The above had a significant impact on the labour market in Cyprus, characterised mainly by a decrease in the salaries and other benefits of public and private-sector employees as well as a dramatic increase in unemployment rates, which reached an all-time high of 16.70% in October 2013, a 13.7% increase in relation to the 3.0% of March 2002.
 The unemployment rate decreased to 10.1% in October 2017.
-The long-term unemployment rate in Cyprus averaged 2.93% in the period from 2000 to 2017, reaching an all-time high of 7.80% in the second quarter of 2014 and a record low of 0.40% in the second quarter of 2008.
+Long Term Unemployment Rate in Cyprus averaged 2.93 percent from 2000 until 2017, reaching an all time high of 7.80 percent in the second quarter of 2014 and a record low of 0.40 percent in the second quarter of 2008.